Blog

 This understanding can be helpful in a couple of ways:

-Another, even more pertinent use case, is in Threat Hunting.
+Threat Hunting Foundation.
+An even more pertinent use case is in Threat Hunting.
 Starting with an understanding of typical process behavior, you can start to build a list of behaviors that you would not expect to see in your environment and you can begin hunting for those.

 A Specific Case

-Let’s take winlogon.exe as an example.
-Click on the link to read more about what it does.
-Also, take a look at its children in the table below.
-Note that you don’t see any typical processes that a user would run, like calc.exe, winword.exe or cmd.exe.
-Based on the description of winlogon.exe, along with some data to back it up, we can deduce that it shouldn't launch programs like these under normal circumstances.
+Let's take winlogon.exe as an example.
+Take a look at its children.
+Note that you don't see any typical processes that a user would run, like calc.exe, winword.exe or cmd.exe.
+Based on what winlogon.exe does, along with some data to back it up, we can deduce that it shouldn't launch programs like these under normal circumstances.

 When this technique is leveraged by an attacker, you would see winlogon.exe launch a child of cmd.exe, or if you were looking from cmd.exe's perspective, you'd see winlogon.exe as its parent.

-Using a database like Insights to confirm that winlogon.exe launching cmd.exe is either never seen, or exceedingly rare, you can feel confident adding this behavior to your future hunting efforts.
+Confirming that winlogon.exe launching cmd.exe is either never seen, or exceedingly rare, against known process behavior, you can feel confident adding this behavior to your future hunting efforts.

 Getting Started

-If you’re wondering how to get started actually doing this.
-Take a look at Sysmon as an endpoint behavior logging tool and take a look at this post I wrote to help get you started.
-Also, sign up for the mailing list below as there will be more posts on this topic to follow.
+If you're wondering how to get started actually doing this, take a look at Sysmon as an endpoint behavior logging tool to capture the data you'll need for behavioral analysis.